 “Why are you looking at me like that?
 I’ve come as the extraordinary gentleman.
 I’ve got class.
-You lot look like scruffs.”
+You look like scruffs.”

 The woman of the three officers told Liam to move back, and Ruben watched as Liam became agitated and started arguing with her.
 The other two officers intervened and told him to relax.
 “I am,” he shouted.
 “Don’t touch me.”
-He began wrestling with them, and Ruben and Sina walked forward telling them to not be so forceful.
+He began wrestling with them, and Ruben and Sina walked forward telling them not to be so forceful.
 The biggest of the three officers told them to step back.
 Ruben looked on as Liam was eventually dragged to the floor and handcuffed with the female officer on top of him.
-The two male officers began shouting for everyone in the house to go home, and Ruben watched as a countless amount of people came out of his house gasping and staring as Liam was taken into the police car.
+The two male officers began shouting for everyone in the house to go home, and Ruben watched as a countless amount of people came out of his house gasping and staring as Liam was taken to the police car.

 Ruben stood in the darkness in front of his smashed kitchen window.
 Sina was stood against the oven.

 “This is going to take too long to clean,” Ruben said.